 Saturday, July 1st, 2017

 The Greenery is a recreational-only marijuana dispensary.
-However, we offer a twenty-percent discount to medical patients (so long as you can show us a valid Colorado MMJ card), and we do so for good reason: for many people, marijuana really is medicine.
+However, we offer a twenty-percent discount to medical patients (so long as you can show us a valid Colorado MMJ card), and we do so for good reason: for many people, marijuana really is effective.

 Frankly, most people buy pot to get high, and there’s nothing wrong with that.
 When they walk through our doors, they’re looking for THC (Tetrahydrocannabinol), plain and simple, because it’s the psychoactive compound in pot that can turn any frown upside-down.
 However, THC is just one of the cannabinoids found in flower—there’re least one-hundred and thirteen of them of them in marijuana—and as the THC percentage increases, the amount of the others decreases.
 The proverbial “they” still don’t know what most of the other cannabinoids do, but I’m sure it’s only good things, and if you shop only for a high THC percentage, you might be missing out on a few other benefits.
 Specifically, the higher the THC level climbs, the lower the CBD (Cannabidiol) and CBN (Cannabinol) levels fall.
-If you’re a medical marijuana patient, or if you’ve always wanted to try pot to see if it helps with a condition, this is something you need to know.
+If you’re a medical marijuana patient, or if you’ve always wanted to try pot to see if it helps you, this is something you need to know.

 CBD isn’t psychoactive (it won’t get you high), so most people don’t pay too much attention to it.
 However, the stuff is wonderful.
-It’s been called the compound that gives you “relaxation without intoxication,” and it brings with it a whole smattering of medicinal properties.
-I’ve read studies that show CBD may combat everything from PTSD to epileptic seizures, and from personal experience, I can attest to CBD’s ability to fight insomnia.
+It’s been called the compound that gives you “relaxation without intoxication,” and it brings with it a whole smattering of additional properties.
+I’ve read studies that show CBD may combat everything from PTSD to epileptic seizures, and from personal experience, I attest to CBD’s ability to fight my insomnia.
 Here at The Greenery, we always have a high CBD strain on the shelves, and our friendly budtenders can show you a wide variety of CBD-infused edibles or topicals if you’d rather not smoke flower to try CBD.